AndersDeath/diary2/000-current.md

 # 05 September - Monday - Saint-Perersburg

 Actually Today I did a lot of work. ng-firebase-auth is ready I am goind to write text shortly.
 Maybe even tomorrow it depends on current problems.
+At the same time I've got an idea about daily standup manager.
+It's just something like daily tool where you can track information about current problems, tasks, ideas, etc. It is the idea about custom tool for very small teams.